constzz/addmile-by-headway-test-task/README.md

 _Problems on this step: fixing edge cases when swiping forward/backward; saving state while toogle is set to read and backward._

 4. **Refactor**
 Make iOS 16 minimum.
 Most of the users use current (not beta) and previous versions.
-SwiftLint, SwiftFormat to keep the code same looking and using the same rules.
+Formatting code.
 Localization to be flexible using new languages in future

 ### TODO: